-0 1 0 11 111 System Setting Menu Description Date/Time Set the date, time, and NTP server. (see "Date and Time Configuration" on page 39).
-Network (Information) Modify the RDX QuikStation name, assign a static IP address, configure DNS server addressing information, and set a port bonding mode. (see "Network Configuration" on page 40).
-Notification Specify email addresses where messages for error reporting and password recovery are sent, enable SMTP authentication, and customize email sender and subject line text. (see "Notification Configuration" on page 45).
-User Management Add, remove, and edit users that are allowed access to the RDX QuikStation (see "User Management" on page 46).
-Convert Device Type Change the logical device type for the RDX QuikStation.
-For more information about logical device types, see "Convert Device Type" on page 53 and Chapter 5, "Select the Logical Device Type," on page 62.
+Description Set the date, time, and NTP server. (see "Date and Time Configuration" on page 39).
+Modify the RDX QuikStation name, assign a static IP address, configure DNS server addressing information, and set a port bonding mode. (see "Network Configuration" on page 39).
+Specify email addresses where messages for error reporting and password recovery are sent, enable SMTP authentication, and customize email sender and subject line text. (see "Notification Configuration" on page 47).
+Add, remove, and edit users that are allowed access to the RDX QuikStation (see "User Management" on page 49).
+Change the logical device type for the RDX QuikStation.
+For more information about logical device types, see "Convert Device Type" on page 55 in this chapter and Chapter 5, "Select the Logical Device Type," on page 64.
 CAUTION: If you convert the logical device type, make sure there are no active host connections to the iSCSI targets before doing so.

 System Setting Menu Description Options The Options dialog window is divided into three tabs: System, Removable Disk, and Diagnostics.
-See "Options for RDX QuikStation" on page 53 for more information.
+See "Options for RDX QuikStation" on page 56 for more information.